HIV Aids Facts: India

-The focus on HIV combination prevention, early detection and access to antiretroviral treatment has been identified as the key to end HIV transmission in coming years.
+This is all possible due to the focus on HIV combination prevention, early detection and access to antiretroviral treatment have been identified as the key to end HIV transmission in coming years.
 To achieve these objectives, governments, health service providers, international organizations and common people come together on December 1st every year to celebrate World AIDS day and focus on the key facts about HIV and Aids.

 It provides an opportunity to increase consciousness, education and a greater understanding of HIV as a global public health issue.
 As a part of the awareness program here are 10 key facts about HIV and Aids.

-- AIDS is also known as advanced HIV infection or late-stage HIV.
-Someone with AIDS may develop other health conditions including pneumonia, thrush, fungal infections and cytomegalovirus.
-There is also an increased risk of developing other life-limiting conditions, including cancer and brain illnesses.
+AIDS is also known as advanced HIV infection or late-stage HIV.
+Someone with AIDS may develop other health conditions including pneumonia, thrush, fungal infections, and cytomegalovirus.
+Aids patients are also at the risk of developing life-threatening diseases like brain illnesses and various types of cancer.

-- HIV mutates quickly.
+HIV mutates quickly.
 Even among those who do well on HAART (highly active antiretroviral therapy), roughly half of patients experience treatment failure within a year or two, often because the virus develops resistance to existing drugs.
-As many as 10 to 20 percent of newly infected victims acquire viral strains that are already be resistant to current drugs.
+As many as 10 to 20% of newly infected victims acquire viral strains that are already resistant to current drugs.

-- The first case of preventing mother to child transmission happened on March 3, 2013.
+The first case of preventing mother to child transmission happened on March 3, 2013.
 Researchers announced that a baby born infected with HIV had been “functionally cured.”
 The child, born in Mississippi, was given high doses of antiretroviral drugs within 30 hours of being born.
-Two years later, doctors were unable to detect evidence of HIV in the child’s blood.
+Fortunately, for the child, even two years later, there was no trace of HIV in the blood.

-- HIV/AIDS continues to spread in the rest of the world, particularly in countries where poverty, inequality, and conflict are prevalent.
-Eastern Europe and Central Asia have the fastest rates of spread, followed by countries in Asia and the Pacific, the Caribbean, and Latin America.
+HIV/AIDS continues to spread in the rest of the world, particularly in countries where poverty, inequality, and conflict are prevalent.
+HIV has the fastest growth rate in Eastern Europe, Central Asia, followed by Asian countries, the Caribbean and Latin America.